Wang-Kai/video-draft/say_hi.md

 **Intruduce myself**

 I am a programmer and live in Shanghai, i've been working at Bilibili company for 4 years now.
 Do you hear of Bilibili?
 It can be said that it's a Chinese Youtube.
-Youtube is a platform with global users, so i think it's more interting and i can connect with people from different cultural backgrounds.
+Youtube is a platform with global users, so i think it's more interesting and i can connect with people from different cultural backgrounds.

 **Why i want to make the video?**